chen-lin/cablelab/README.md

-Complex modal analysis for structures with local attachments which modify structural damping, stiffness, mass or inertance.
+Complex modal analysis (cma) for structures with local attachments which modify structural damping, stiffness, mass or inertance.